MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/console-crash-after-upgrade.md

 ## Resolution

-To fix the issue, following these steps:
+To fix the issue, follow these steps:

-1. Fix any issues with SSRS, and make sure the following URLs are accessible:
+1. Fix any issues that affect SSRS, and make sure that the following URLs are accessible:

    - The Report Manager URL.
 For example, `https://<server>/Reports`.
    - The Report Server URL.
 For example, `https://<server>/ReportServer`.